cjdaly/Show2-Eboogaloo/README.md

     cd ~/Show2-Eboogaloo/Show2-Eboogaloo-SETUP
     ant -f setup.xml Show2-sketch.build

-Later, if you need to make changes to the Arduino sketch, the quick-and-dirty command line way to rebuild and deploy goes like this:
+If you need to make changes to the Arduino sketch, the quick-and-dirty command line way to rebuild and deploy goes like this:

     cd ~/Show2-Eboogaloo/Show2-Eboogaloo-SETUP/show_main
     ino clean